mattfninetyone/stack-queue/README.md

-# Implementation of Stack and Queue Data Structures
+# Implementation of Stack and Queue Data Structures.

 ### Overview
 - This project provides implementations of stack and queue data structures using various underlying data structures such as a numpy based array for a stack, and singly and doubly linked lists for queues.